Urban Optiks Optometry Logo

 Shutter Shades: A Fad Without Function

-Popularized in the early 2000s by celebrities like Kanye West, shutter shades were a purely aesthetic eyewear trend featuring horizontal slats instead of lenses.
+Popularized in the early 2000s by several prominent celebrities, shutter shades were a purely aesthetic eyewear trend featuring horizontal slats instead of lenses.
 While they achieved brief popularity as a fashion statement, their impracticality doomed them to novelty status.

 • No Sun Protection: The lack of actual lenses meant they offered zero UV protection, defeating the purpose of sunglasses.